Q: I registered for an event or class and can’t find the address. Where is VoxBody Studio located?

 A: We currently have monthly classes or events at beginner, intermediate and advanced levels, as well as “all-levels” events.
 Calendar listings and event descriptions will note the appropriate experience level for each class.
 If you are not clear where you fall in place, read through the class levels page.
 If you still aren’t sure, please write to us and we will try and point you in the right direction.

-A: In 2019, VoxBody Studio will offer a monthly beginner class called FUNDAMENTALS, every third Thursday.
+A: Through 2019, VoxBody Studio offers a monthly beginner class called FUNDAMENTALS, every third Thursday.
 The class will alternate between FUNDAMENTALS 1 & 2, and students can attend both in either order (it is not imperative to take 1 before 2).
 If you would like to attend the advanced beginner series, PROGRESSIONS, you should complete FUNDAMENTALS 1 and 2 first, or have solid knowledge in rope bondage basics (please review the Class Levels page).

 Signing up solo is totally fine!
 Please come open-minded to work with anyone who may also have signed up solo, regardless of their gender identity or sexual orientation.
 Attendees also have the option to tie themselves for these classes if they so choose; no one is obliged or should feel pressured to tie with another person.